davidsuchy-lab/test/README.md

 Well done now write me your name.
-And what is our hostname?
+What is our hostname?